4.5M Georgians

 2.7X

-Black Georgians are incarcerated at 2.7 times the rate of white Georgians.
+Black Georgians are incarcerated at 2.7x the rate of white Georgians.

 Partners & Funders

-Disclaimer All No Votes Barred materials are provided for informational purposes only, intended to provide information that may help system-impacted voters make informed decisions for themselves, not to advise them about which decisions they should make.
+Disclaimer: All No Votes Barred materials are provided for informational purposes only, intended to help system-impacted voters make informed decisions for themselves, not to advise them about which decisions they should make.
 It is the responsibility of voters to determine how all applicable laws concerning voter eligibility, registration, and casting a ballot affect them.
-While these materials were created with a team of qualified attorneys and rights restoration experts, they are not and do not intend to constitute legal advice nor are they a substitute or supplement to legal advice to address a specific individual’s concerns.
-We worked diligently to try to ensure these materials are accurate and complete as of April 2024, however, voting rights change over time and may change after publication.
+While these materials were created with a team of qualified attorneys and rights restoration experts, they are not and do not intend to constitute legal advice, nor are they a substitute or supplement to legal advice to address a specific individual’s concerns.
+We worked diligently to ensure these materials are accurate and complete as of April 2024.
+However, voting rights change over time and may have changed since publication.